NukeMail

 TL;DR

-Guerrilla Mail and Mailinator are both veteran disposable email services that have been operating for well over a decade, but they have evolved in...
+Guerrilla Mail and Mailinator are both veteran disposable email services that have been running for well over a decade.
+They have moved in different...

 Aspect